 In the natural gas industry, our attorneys pioneered the development of financed natural gas supply acquisition programs and projects.
 The firm's attorneys are fluent in issues concerning the North American Energy Standards Board (NAESB) "Contract for Sale and Purchase of Natural Gas," as well as the International Swaps and Derivatives Association (ISDA) "Master Form."
 The firm has negotiated dozens of short- and long-term gas supply contracts for its clients, as well as capacity acquisitions.
 In addition, the firm has been central in the formation of joint-action agencies by its public gas system clients.

 In the electric industry, we have negotiated and prepared power supply, generation interconnection, generation purchase acquisition and tolling agreements.
 The firm has assisted a client in all phases of the construction of a natural gas-fired electric generation facility.
 The firm has negotiated gas pipeline and gas supply arrangements for electric power plants, as well as fuel management contracts.

 REGULATORY ADVICE AND COUNSELING

-Industry deregulation and restructuring have created many new challenges for energy and utility companies and the major manufacturers who enter into transactions with them.
+Industry deregulation and restructuring have created many new challenges for energy and utility companies and the major manufacturers that enter into transactions with them.
 State legislatures and regulators have required incumbent utilities to divest themselves of energy assets such as power plants that have led to contractual and regulatory issues.
-New market participants emerge with regulatory and licensing issues, and need sophisticated energy counsel to guide them through these inevitable administrative challenges.
+New market participants emerge with regulatory and licensing issues, and they need sophisticated energy counsel to guide them through these inevitable administrative challenges.

 Energy impacts are key in today's business and manufacturing arena, and manufacturers are among those to have found that aggressive energy policies and investments in energy infrastructure "inside the fence" of manufacturing facilities can add substantially to companies' balance sheets or enhance reliability for critical operations.